Close-up of a graphics card with red and black cooling fans

 That is the quiet lesson of why cloud AI does not work at sea applied one layer down the stack.
 The environment decides the architecture.
 Everything else is optimization around what the environment will actually let you get away with.

-For the practical details of satellite bandwidth and how it shapes model selection, see Marcus Hale's take on vessel fleet security for the hardening side of the same problem, and Ethan Marsh's commentary on long-context models for how to think about which workloads are worth the memory budget.
+For the practical details of satellite bandwidth and how it shapes model selection, see Marcus Hale's take on vessel fleet security for the hardening side of the same problem, and Ethan Marsh's series on context vs. RAG for how to think about which workloads are worth the memory budget.

 Sizing an on-vessel GPU deployment and not sure which card is right for your workload?
 Talk to us.
 We will tell you what we would actually buy for your vessel and why, even when the answer is smaller than what the big integrators are quoting.